 Keith Slenkovich represents companies in intellectual property disputes and complex commercial litigation.
-As first chair trial counsel, Mr. Slenkovich has tried dozens of cases in state and federal courtrooms throughout the country, earning a strong reputation for his ability to win the most difficult cases and his 100% win record for intellectual property trials.
-Mr. Slenkovich regularly represents companies in Section 337 cases before the US International Trade Commission, and has tried matters to international tribunals such as the Hong Kong International Arbitration Centre.
+As first chair trial counsel, Mr. Slenkovich has tried dozens of cases in venues throughout the country, earning a reputation for his ability to win the most difficult cases, including his perfect win record for intellectual property trials.
+In addition to state and federal jury trials, Mr. Slenkovich's practice includes substantial experience representing companies in Section 337 cases before the US International Trade Commission, as well as before international tribunals such as the Hong Kong International Arbitration Centre.

 Mr. Slenkovich is admitted to practice in the State of California and before the United States Supreme Court, the United States Court of Appeals for the Federal Circuit, the United States Court of Appeals for the Ninth Circuit, the Supreme Court of California, the United States District Court for the Eastern District of Texas and all United States District Courts of California.

 Mr. Slenkovich has been a frequent lecturer in patent and other intellectual property law courses at institutions such as the University of California, Berkeley (Boalt Hall) and Santa Clara University.

 Mr. Slenkovich is currently a Director for the Lawyers Committee for Civil Rights.
 Mr. Slenkovich recently served Board Chairman and Director of Silicon Valley Habitat for Humanity.

 Mr. Slenkovich is a member of the American Bar Association (Intellectual Property Section), the International Trade Commission Trial Lawyers Association and the Intellectual Property Owners Association, Standards Setting Committee.

 In recent years, Mr. Slenkovich's work has included the following matters: